sam-m-ward/Pulsating-Variable-Star/README.md

 # Pulsating-Variable-Star
 Fourier series fitting using $\chi^2$-minimisation

+## Motivation

-This notebook fits B and V light curves of a pulsating variable star: AH Cam
+This notebook fits B and V light curves of a pulsating variable star: AH Cam, to derive physical properties like Temperature.

-### Method
+## Method

 It uses scipy.optimise to fit a Fourier series of the form: